 ANSES's work on the identification of new substances against vectors

 The use in France of biocidal products, including insecticides, is governed by European regulations.
 ANSES is responsible for assessing biocidal products in accordance with these regulations and issuing marketing authorisations.
 In order to identify potential alternatives that would improve the diversity of products that can be used in vector control, ANSES has over the past few years been compiling an inventory of active substances with reported or assumed activity on mosquitoes and their family, as well as other biting insects (flies, horseflies).
 A total of 129 substances have so far been identified.
 The Agency compared these compounds according to criteria of toxicity, ecotoxicity and environmental contamination.
-In 2012, this analysis led to the selection of 32 active substances that could potentially be used against adult mosquitoes or larvae, on which the Agency recommended focusing research and development efforts.
+In 2012, this analysis led to the selection of 32 active substances (PDF) that could potentially be used against adult mosquitoes or larvae, on which the Agency recommended focusing research and development efforts.
 In 2016, this inventory was updated in light of the European regulatory framework and the possible medium-term use of these substances in France.

 The Agency has also produced several opinions and reports on the use of impregnated mosquito nets during the 2006 chikungunya and 2016 Zika outbreaks.